dtcenter/METplus/docs/Users_Guide/getting_started.rst

 of the corresponding METplus release and the name of the use case category separated by a dash, e.g. 4.1-data_assimilation or 4.0-met_tool_wrapper.
 A list of
-:ref:`available tags for input data <https://hub.docker.com/repository/docker/dtcenter/metplus-data/tags>`_
-can also be found on DockerHub.
+`available tags for input data <https://hub.docker.com/repository/docker/dtcenter/metplus-data/tags>`_ can also be found on DockerHub.

 To make these data available in a METplus Docker container, first create a